 As the Monoplane gained popularity in the United States, homebuilders there began to fit more powerful and heavier local engines, to improve performance.
 Please note that this part of our story had a tragic ending.
 Aware of this, and perhaps concerned by the potential risks involved, Taylor designed a high performance derivative of the Monoplane.
 The J.T.2 Titch won the second prize in a midget racer design competition held in 1964.
 Interestingly, the sponsor of this competition, Rollason Aircraft and Engines Limited, was the company responsible for the installation of a Volkswagen engine in the Monoplane prototype.
 Construction of a prototype of Taylor’s new machine began in February 1965.
 The Titch flew for the first time in early January 1967.
 It crashed in May of that year, killing its designer.
 An investigation concluded that the airplane was not to blame.

 Unwilling to let her spouse’s dream perish, Eva Taylor continued to sell plans of the Monoplane and Titch.
 Their son, Terry Taylor, picked up the torch around 1987.
-This writer does not know when the sales of plans ended, or if ended at all.
+Sales of plans were continuing as of 2019.